 Can Exposure to Celebrities Reduce Prejudice?
 The Effect of Mohamed Salah on Islamophobic Behaviors and Attitudes

-Can exposure to successful celebrities from stigmatized groups reduce prejudice toward that group at large?
-We exploit the sudden and phenomenal rise to fame of Liverpool F.C. soccer star Mohamed Salah, a visibly Muslim player, to answer this question.
-We causally estimate the effect of Salah joining Liverpool F.C. on Islamophobic attitudes and behaviors using 936 county-month hate crime observations, 15 million tweets from U.K. soccer fans, and an original survey experiment of 8,060 Liverpool F.C. fans.
-We find that Merseyside county (home to Liverpool F.C.) experienced a 18.9% drop in hate crimes relative to a synthetic control, while no similar effect was found for other types of crime.
-We also find that Liverpool F.C. fans halved their rates of posting anti-Muslim tweets (a drop from 7.3% to 3.8% of tweets about Muslims) relative to fans of other top-flight English soccer clubs.
-The survey experiment suggests that these results may be driven by increased familiarity with Islam.
-Our findings indicate that positive exposure to outgroup role models can reveal new information that humanizes the outgroup writ large.
+Can exposure to successful celebrities from a stigmatized group reduce prejudice toward that group at large?
+We study the sudden and phenomenal rise to fame of Liverpool F.C. soccer star Mohamed Salah, a visibly Muslim player.
+We estimate the causal effect of Salah joining Liverpool F.C. on Islamophobia using hate crime reports throughout England, 15 million tweets from British soccer fans, and a survey experiment of Liverpool fans.
+We find that Merseyside (home to Liverpool F.C.) experienced a 16% drop in hate crimes, compared to a synthetic control.
+There is no similar effect for other types of crime.
+We also find that Liverpool fans halved their rates of posting anti-Muslim tweets relative to fans of other top-flight clubs.
+The survey experiment suggests that the salience of Salah’s Muslim identity is important for reducing prejudice against Muslims more broadly.
+Our findings indicate that positive exposure to outgroup role models can decrease prejudice.